cornelcroi/photo-sharing-website/README.md

 ## Key points

+- ReactJs web application to allow authenticated users to create albums, upload photos and stored them in S3 and metadata in DynamoDB
+- Static website with html template files inside `/public` folder of reactjs application
+- AWS Lambda to generate static files using html templates and using data stored in DynamoDB
+- Application built using AWS Amplify

   - full-stack ReactJs Application developped using AWS Amplify
   - single admin user created at deployment
   - automatically creates photo thumbnails